CongducPham/PEPR_AgriFutur/Gateway/README.md

 We are providing a customized WaziGate distribution for out-of-the-box deployment of sensing systems. **It is referred to as Customized Gateway** as opposed to the general WaziGate framework provided by WAZIUP e.V.

 The initial work on the customized gateway has been conducted in the [PRIMA INTEL-IRRIS project](http://intel-irris.eu).
-We usually provide an SD card image that can be flashed and inserted in a Raspberry Pi.
-Just get the SD card image, flash it on an 8GB SD card class 10 and plug it into a Raspberry Pi (3B/3B+/4B) equipped with a LoRa hat.
+We provide [an SD card image](https://drive.google.com/file/d/1lKjcDOZHitAlJbjJMWUxTx2qgXJfLQfh/view?usp=sharing) that can be flashed and inserted in a Raspberry Pi.
+[Download the SD card image](https://drive.google.com/file/d/1lKjcDOZHitAlJbjJMWUxTx2qgXJfLQfh/view?usp=sharing), flash it on an 8GB SD card class 10 and plug it into a Raspberry Pi (3B/3B+/4B) equipped with a LoRa hat.

 <img src="https://github.com/CongducPham/PRIMA-Intel-IrriS/blob/main/images/wazigate.jpg" width="300">